asu-iris/course_robotics/lec16-17/nik.md

 # Definition of End-effector Error

-Both IK algorithms  require computing the end-effector error in the operational space.
+Both IK algorithms  require computing the end-effector error.
 This is natural for the position error of the end-effector

 $$\boldsymbol{e}_{P}=\boldsymbol{p}_{d}-\boldsymbol{p}_{e}(\boldsymbol{q})$$